Blog

 Oliver Burkeman’s brilliant book Four Thousand Weeks has me thinking (and laughing at myself).

-Anthony Bourdin and why everyone should wait tables at least once in their lives
+Anthony Bourdain and why everyone should wait tables at least once in their lives

 You can always tell when a person has worked in a restaurant.
 There’s an empathy that can only be cultivated by those who’ve stood between a hungry mouth and a $28 pork chop….